 NZR DC 4110, 4127, 4156 and DX 5016, Wellington, September 1992

-The next pictures are from the Johnsonville Branch, which I drove to the end and back.
-The first one shows an encounter, the exit signal far back on the left already shows "clear".
+The next pictures are from the Johnsonville Branch, which I rode to the end and back.
+The first one shows a meet, the exit signal far back on the left is already "clear".

 NZR DM 356, Ngaio, September 1992

 Currently and according to Google Streetview, this station looks like this.

 In the next picture, we are already at the end of the line, where the single track ends at a buffer stop.

 In the opposite direction, the signal towards Wellington is seen to have returned to stop due to the train visible in the distance: